Transaction tech can’t compete with savings tech, pt 2

 Why altcoins don’t surpass bitcoin

 Bitcoin is, and has always been, the cryptocurrency with the most desirable attributes for preserving value across time.
-It protects holders from dilution via a fixed supply that is enforced by a global network of tens of thousands of computers, and it secures transactions with over 100 terawatt-hours of electrical power.
+It protects holders from dilution via a fixed supply that is enforced by a global network of tens of thousands of computers, and it secures transactions with over 100 terawatt-hours of energy.
 Whereas every alternative cryptocurrency (also called an altcoin) has a smaller, weaker network of participants and energy.
 This results in lower levels of decentralization, less resistance to fundamental changes being made to the protocol infrastructure, and more susceptibility to potential attacks.
 From the perspective of savers, these risks attached to altcoins are frankly unattractive, whilst bitcoin exists as an option that offers them a far more credible array of protective attributes.

 Promoters of altcoins have no choice but to deflect attention away from saving and toward spending.
 They will scoff about bitcoin being inconvenient for transactions, a problem which happens to be solved by some particular altcoin.
 You will hear “my altcoin has faster transaction speeds than bitcoin” or “my altcoin can do more advanced smart contracts than bitcoin.”
 They will even try to frame a disadvantage as an advantage: “my altcoin uses less energy than bitcoin.”

-"Psst, hey, sonny, come here.
+"Psst, hey sonny, come here.
 You wanna buy an altcoin?
 This one here will be like bitcoin, and make ya rich."

 But as we’ve covered, none of these marketing tactics are relevant in the grand scheme of things.
 An advanced smart contract sounds great, but not if the contract is denominated in inferior monetary units.
 A faster transaction sounds great, but not if the money received is of a more precarious quality.